 - long distance runs

-- high number of repetitions for (handstand pushups, pull-ups, pushups and inverted sit-ups).
+- a high number of repetitions for (handstand pushups, pull-ups, pushups and inverted sit-ups).

 - stunt work and fighting training as well